bibanon/bibanon/Books/4chan-History/Sources/4chan-History-Timeline.md

 This entire page was saved from the fall of the second [[Wikichan|site/Wiki#Wikichan]].
 It was written by a random redditor, and in a [comment](http://www.reddit.com/r/reddit.com/comments/8fq46/the_worlds_most_influential_person_is/c0951bi) he elaborates on how 4chan developed during a thread where [[moot]] announces his new creation, Canv.as.

-It needs lots of work, especially for the Chanology (2008-2009) and Payback (2010-2011) eras.
-Or maybe we should cut out all the raid history and put it into a timeline for Anonymous...
-Help out if you can.
+It needs lots of work, especially for the Chanology, Boxxy, and Payback eras.

 ## Table of Contents